UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ReadMe.md

 1. Browse to https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-nodejs-webapp and follow the instructions, returning here afterwards.

-### Part 4 - A Node.js application which uses KeyCloak IdP & OpenId-Client.
+### Part 4 - A Node.js application which uses KeyCloak IdP, OpenId-Client and the OIDC Implicit Flow.
 Let's now move to an application which uses Node.js and KeyCloak as the IdP.
 You created a KeyCloak docker container in the setup lab, but now you are going to configure it with an application, in much the same way as you did for Azure AD.
 You will then create a Node.js application and install the *OpenId-Client* npm package.

 As assumption has been made that you are familiar with Node.js development, so the steps below are the bare minimum you'll need to follow to get the lab completed.